sciactive/nephele/packages/adapter-virtual/README.md

 });
 ```

 If you're using the insecure authenticator, setting the `owner` of a resource to `"nobody"` will make it editable.
+If you're using the PAM authenticator, setting the `owner` to `"root"` will make it read-only.

 # Options / Defaults